AngMaher/Oakfield-Project-1/README.md

 ## Header

-* In the header I have a logo for thw farm.
+* In the header I have a logo for the farm.
 I used [Canva](https://canva.com) to create the logo and I think brings a great addition to the page.
 * There is the name of the farm also in the header and it is also a link to the home page, so no matter where you are on the site the name will bring you home.

 ### Navigation
 * Featured at the top of the page to the left shows the farm name, which links to the home page.
 * On the right hand side there are further links: Home, Our Farm & Shop, Order Online.
 * The navigation is using a font that is soft amd rounded with a colour that contrasts well with the background.